bluecatlabs/gateway-workflows/Certified/cisco_aci_example/README.md

 **Can I deploy changes I've made to my tenants in BAM to my ACI environment?**

-No. Currently, the ACI workflow only imports ACI Tenants and Fabric Devices into Address Manager, and cannot push changes back to the ACI environment.
+No. Currently, the Cisco ACI workflow only imports ACI Tenants and Fabric Devices into Address Manager, and cannot push changes back to the ACI environment.

 **How do I troubleshoot error messages?**

-Each section of the ACI workflow will display error messages relevant to that section.
+Each section of the Cisco ACI workflow will display error messages relevant to that section.
 For example, if you have the wrong ACI credentials, you will see the appropriate error message in the UI.
 If you still cannot resolve the issue based on the UI error message, please refer to the log files for more detailed information.

 **Why can't I import ACI Fabric Devices?
 I'm getting an error message in the UI.**

-When importing ACI Fabric Devices however, you might see the following error message:
+When importing ACI Fabric Devices, you might see the following error message:

 ```
 An error occurred!
 Please check the user logs for the